 Visit the Ji’an Koguryo Dynasty Artifacts Museum.

-We take a night to explore, hitting some great BBQ and having a few beers in an imported beers shop before checking out the riverfront.
+We take a night to explore, hitting up some great BBQ places and having a few beers in an imported beers shop before checking out the riverfront.

 Overnight in hotel.

 After breakfast we’ll make a visit to the next major/secret border crossing into DPRK located in Ji’an.

 Everyone has heard of China’s great wall but today we visit the Korean Wall, which marked the border between historic Korea and China.